-One To World’s Global Classroom offers New York City K-12 students with curriculum-based learning opportunities focused on an array of cross-cultural themes and global issues.
+One To World’s Global Classroom offers NYC-area K-12 students with curriculum-based learning opportunities focused on an array of cross-cultural themes and global issues.
 Our workshops are based on face-to-face exchanges with the Global Guides and incorporate interactive presentations and discussions, as well as the use of media and technology to enhance the learning experience.
 Global Classroom educators work directly with program partners, classroom teachers, and afterschool coordinators to tailor our curriculum to schools' specific needs and interests.
 All of our formats complement New York State Learning Standards, and apply to in-school, afterschool and summer programs.

 Our Thematic Units

 Elementary, Middle School

 Students explore world cultures by participating in international games and activities.
 Global Guides present their cultures and favorite pastimes, and students reflect on and share their own games and traditions with the Guides.
 Students document their experiences in a final project to share with the school and Global Classroom community.